themissingcow/build/README.md

 `yum-versionlock.list` file in the repository is copied into the base Centos image such that when `yum` runs, it will repeatably install the expected versions.
-In order to help manage this, the `build.py` script has a few options to aid updating of the lock list when new packages are added of updated required.
+In order to help manage this, the `build.py` script has a few options to aid updating of the lock list when new packages are added or updates are required.

  - `--update-version-locks` When set this will ignore all version locks and update `yum-versionlock.list` to the 'current' version of all packages installed during docker's build.
-The revised file can then be commit, tagged and a new docker image pushed to docker hub.
+The revised file can then be commited and tagged, and a new docker image pushed to docker hub.

  - `--new-only` When set the existing version lock list will not be cleared.